GOLDMAN: Here Are The 40 Cheapest Stocks In The Market

-Despite what has been a 200% rally in the market since early 2009, Goldman Sachs’ David Kostin believes the S&P still has the ability to go from 1,960 today to 2,050 by the end of the year.
-From there, Kostin sees it going to 2,200 by the end of 2016.

-While further gains in the market are likely to be modest, some stocks are certainly going to outperform others.
+Kostin believes earnings growth through 2013 and 2014 will support “a continued market rally.”

-Kostin’s new quarterly chartbook includes a list of 40 stocks offering the most upside relative to Goldman Sachs analysts’ price targets.
+In his new US Monthly Chartbook, Kostin offers a list of the 40 stocks with the most upside relative to Goldman analysts’ price targets.

-There are a significant number of oil and gas companies including Halliburton, Cabot and Alcoa inc. Also on this quarter’s list of the stocks with the biggest upside are tech high-flyers like Amazon and salesforce.com.
+One stock has the potential to surge 60% before it hits fair value.

 Source: Goldman Sachs